vivekpandey1222/Documentation/PostgreSQL.md

 -----+--------+--------+--------------+-----------+-----+-------
  101 | manish | burman |        6 | september |  21 | delhi
 ```
-**BERWEEN:** The BETWEEN operator in PostgreSQL is used to filter rows based on a range of values.
+**BETWEEN:** The BETWEEN operator in PostgreSQL is used to filter rows based on a range of values.
 It is often used in the WHERE clause of a SQL statement to retrieve rows where a column's value falls within a specified range.
 ```
 select * from intern where age between 21 and  23;
 ```